JuanPabloDS/farm_project/farm_back/Readme.md

 Look the django-admin accessing *http://localhost:8000/admin* and use your superuser email and password.

 ---

 # Complete the Farm Project

-#####1.
-Add in the FARM model the following fields:
+1. Add the following fields to the FARM model:
 - Municipality
 - State
-- A relation between FARM and OWNER (one farm has to have only one owner and the onwer can have zero or many farms).
+- A relation between FARM and OWNER (one farm needs to have one and only one owner.
+The owner can have zero or many farms).

-#####2.
-Do not allow create farms:
+2. Add restrictions so that it is not possible to create farms:
-- Without Owner
+- Without owner
-- Without Geometry
+- Without geometry
-- Without Municipality
+- Without municipality
-- Without State
+- Without state
-- Without Name
+- Without name

-#####3.
-Allow search farm by:
+3. Make it possible to search a farm by:
-- Owner name
+- The owner's name
-- Owner document
+- The owner's document number/identification
-- Farm name
+- The farm's name
 - Municipality
 - State
-- ID
+- The ID of the farm.

-#####4.
-The GET (details) of FARM has to return:
+4. Edit the GET (details) of FARM so that it returns:
 - All fields of the model

-#####5.
-The GET (list) of FARM has to return:
+5. Edit the GET (list) of FARM so that it returns:
 - Name, owner id, centroid, area, municipality and state

 ## Hints
-1. To test your code you can use the swagger to make the requests
+1. To test your code you can use the swagger to make requests
-2. To test geometry fields you can pass a geojson data, this can be create on *[http://geojson.io/](http://geojson.io/)*  (using just the geometry field in the geojson).
+2. To test geometry fields you can pass geojson data.
+You can create geojson data on *[http://geojson.io/](http://geojson.io/)*  (using just the geometry field in the geojson).